JuergenGutsch/blog/_source/_posts/2018-09-24-customizing-aspnetcore-02-configuration.md

 ## Conclusion

 In the most cases it is not needed to add a different configuration provider or to create your own configuration provider, but it's good to know how to change it in case you need it.
 Also using typed configuration is a nice way to read the settings.
 In classic ASP.NET we used a manually created façade to to read the application settings in a typed way.
-Now this s automatically done by just providing a class.
+Now this is automatically done by just providing a class.
 This class get's automatically filled and provided via dependency injection.

 To learn more about ASP.NET Core Dependency Injection have a look into the next part of the series: Customizing ASP.NET Core Part 02: Dependency Injection (not yet done)